-The American Academy of Pediatric Dentistry (AAPD) recommends that you take your child for their first dental check-up when their first tooth appears (usually around 6 months old), or before their first birthday.
-This allows Dr. Shiflett to make sure your child's teeth and oral cavity are developing properly and catch any issues early.
-These early visits are important to familiarize your little one with the dental office and make future appointments smoother.
+The American Academy of Pediatric Dentistry (AAPD) recommends that you take your child for their first dental checkup when their first tooth appears (usually around six months old) or before their first birthday.
+This allows Dr. Shiflett to make sure your child's teeth and oral cavity develop correctly and catch any early issues.
+These early visits are essential to familiarize your little one with the dental office and make future appointments smoother.

 What If My Child Has a Tooth Knocked Out?

 If you are uncomfortable putting the tooth back in the socket, you should place the tooth in a solution right away.
 Many athletic trainers, paramedics, and schools have ready-to-go solutions such as Hank's Balanced Salt Solution (HBSS) or Save-A-Tooth on hand.
-Alternatively, you can place the tooth in milk or a sports drink and bring it to the office with you.
+Alternatively, you can place the tooth in milk or water and bring it to the office with you.

 Contact Shiflett Family Dental to Schedule Your Child's Next Appointment